sschwarzer/ftputil/doc/README.txt

   If you want to customize the installation paths, please read http://docs.python.org/inst/inst.html .

-If you have easy_install installed, you can install the current version of ftputil directly from the Python Package Index (PyPI) without downloading the package explicitly.
+If you have pip or easy_install installed, you can install the current version of ftputil directly from the Python Package Index (PyPI) without downloading the package explicitly.

 - Just type

+    pip install ftputil

+  or

     easy_install ftputil

-  on the command line.
+  on the command line, respectively.
 You'll probably need root/administrator privileges to do that (see above).

 License
 -------